How to use IBM App Connect with Microsoft OneDrive for Business

 To obtain the connection values for Microsoft OneDrive for Business, see Obtaining connection values for Microsoft OneDrive for Business.

 To connect to Microsoft OneDrive for Business from the App Connect Designer Applications and APIs page for the first time, under Microsoft OneDrive for Business click Connect.
 When prompted, grant App Connect access to your Microsoft OneDrive for Business.
-This creates an account in App Connect.
+This action creates an account in App Connect.

 - If you don't have a Microsoft account, you can join the Microsoft 365 Developer Program to try the Microsoft 365 platform for free.
-The developer account includes licenses for all Office 365 apps including OneDrive.
+The developer account includes licenses for all Office 365 applications, including OneDrive.

 Before you use the account that is created in App Connect in a flow, rename the account to something meaningful that helps you to identify it.
 To rename the account on the Applications and APIs page, select the account, open its options menu (⋮), then click Rename Account.